 Hamilton in Chicago: Broadway musical returns to Windy City for first time in 3 years

-CHICAGO - The hit Broadway musical Hamilton is back in Chicago for the first time in three years at the James M. Nederland Theatre.
+CHICAGO - The hit Broadway musical Hamilton is back in Chicago for the first time in three years at the James M. Nederlander Theatre.

 The show kicked off Wednesday night and will run through December 30.